Evidence for X-ray Emission in Excess to the Jet Afterglow Decay 3.5 yrs After the Binary Neutron Star Merger GW 170817: A New Emission Component: X-ray Observations

-For each re-aligned Obs ID we extracted a spectrum using a 1\arcsec\, circular source region centered at the location of the X-ray counterpart of GW170817 indicated above and a source-free background region of 22\arcsec.
+For each re-aligned Obs ID we extracted a spectrum using a 1\arcsec\, circular source region centered at the location of the X-ray counterpart of GW\,170817 indicated above and a source-free background region of 22\arcsec.
 We used \texttt{specextract}, setting the \texttt{refcoord} parameter to the center of the source region to ensure an accurate PSF correction to the inferred fluxes.
-We note that removing this explicit \texttt{refcoord} parameter setting leads to an overestimate of the PSF correction by an average factor of $\approx 1.2-1.5$ for a source region of 1\arcsec.
 This procedure furthermore ensures that the appropriate instrumental ARF (Auxiliary Response File) and RMF (Redistribution Matrix File) response files are generated for each Obs ID.
-We fitted the data with an absorbed power-law spectral model (\texttt{tbabs*ztbabs*cflux(pow)} within \emph{Xspec}, v12.9.1p).
-We adopted a Galactic neutral hydrogen column density\cite{Kalberla2005}\, in the direction of GW170817 of NH$_{\rm gal}$ = 7.84 $\times$ 10$^{20}\,\rm{cm^{-2}}$.
-Consistent with results from previous analysis,\cite{Margutti2017,Margutti2018,Alexander2018,Hajela+2019,Makhathini2020}\, we did not find evidence for intrinsic absorption and we thus assumed NH$_{\rm int}$ = 0 $\rm{cm^{-2}}$ in the following analysis.
+We note that not setting \texttt{refcoord} parameter explicitly leads to an overestimate of the PSF correction by an average factor of $\approx 1.2-1.5$ for a source region of 1\arcsec.
+We fitted the data with an absorbed power-law spectral model (\texttt{tbabs*ztbabs*cflux(pow)} within \emph{Xspec} (v12.9.1).
+We adopted a Galactic neutral hydrogen column density in the direction of GW\,170817 of NH$_{\rm gal} = 7.84 \times 10^{20}\,\rm{cm^{-2}}$ \citep{Kalberla+2005}.
+Consistent with results from previous analysis \citep{Margutti+2017electromagnetic,Margutti+2018binary,Alexander+2018,Hajela+2019,Makhathini+2020}, we did not find evidence for intrinsic absorption and we thus assumed no intrinsic absorption in the following analysis.
 For $\delta t<750$\,days, we jointly fitted the observations acquired around the same epoch since merger leaving the spectral photon index, $\Gamma$, and the unabsorbed $0.3$ -- $10$\,keV flux as free parameters.
-We fitted the data in the $0.3$ -- $10$ keV energy range.
+We fitted the data in the $0.3$ -- $10$\,keV energy range.
 We note that filtering the data in the $0.5$ -- $8$\,keV energy range before fitting does not lead to significantly different inferences.
-We used the Cash statistics and we employed a chain of $10^5$ MCMC simulations to estimate the parameter uncertainties to account for the deviation from Gaussian statistics in the regime of low counts.
-The results from our X-ray spectral modeling are reported in Extended Data Table \ref{Tab:xrayanalysistab}.
+We used Cash statistics and we employed a chain of $10^5$ MCMC simulations to estimate the parameter uncertainties to account for the deviation from Gaussian statistics in the regime of low counts.
+The results from our X-ray spectral modeling are reported in Table \ref{Tab:xrayanalysistab}.
 We find no evidence for X-ray spectral evolution of the source at $\delta t < 745$\,days.
-From a joint spectral fit of all \emph{CXO} observations at $\delta t < 745$\,days with the same $\Gamma$ we infer a best-fitting $\Gamma=1.603_{-0.076}^{+0.102}$, consistent with our previous analysis of these observations,\cite{Hajela+2019}\, which used a previous \texttt{CALDB} v4.8.3 and a $1.5$\arcsec\, source region.
+From a joint spectral fit of all \emph{CXO} observations at $\delta t < 745$\,days with the same $\Gamma$ we infer a best-fitting $\Gamma=1.603_{-0.076}^{+0.102}$, consistent with our previous analysis of these observations in \citealt{Hajela+2019} which used a previous \texttt{CALDB} v4.8.3 and a $1.5$\arcsec\, source region.